Lahey Hospital & Medical Center Site Facilities

 Fellows will receive extensive training in hepatology during all three years of fellowship on our busy hepatology/transplant service, including two dedicated months each year.
 Fellows will learn the inpatient management of complicated patients with liver disease including variceal bleeding, refractory ascites, hydrothorax, encephalopathy, and liver associated renal failure.
 Fellows will gain expertise in therapeutic modalities including variceal sclerotherapy and band ligation, large volume paracentesis, and transjugular intrahepatic portosystemic shunting.
 Participation in the outpatient hepatology clinic will give fellows experience in managing a wide variety of liver diseases including hepatitis C, hepatitis B, cholestatic liver diseases, autoimmune hepatitis, and non-alcoholic steatohepatitis.

 Under the supervision of the pancreatico-biliary staff, fellows gain expertise in ERCP.
-Fellows can expect to perform more than 150 ERCP's during their fellowship training.
+Fellows can expect to perform up to 150 ERCP's during their fellowship training.
 Diagnostic cholangiopancreaticography, biliary sphincteronomy, and techniques of stone extraction and biliary stent placement will be covered.
 Fellows will also gain understanding of the appropriate indications for ERCP.
 In addition, fellows will gain exposure to endoscopic ultrasound in the diagnosis and staging of esophageal and pancratic malignancies.

 Esophageal and Anorectal Motility